devopssteps/complete-40-days-AWS-course/Phase-01-Cloud-and-AWS-Foundations/Deploy-Website-on-AWS-EC2-Step-by-Step.md

-# Deploy Website on AWS EC2 Step-by-Step
+# Project 1: Deploy Website on AWS EC2 Step-by-Step

-“Todays video we will deploy our website on AWS in just 10 minutes.”
+### Todays video we will deploy our website on AWS in just 10 minutes.

 ---